 You might think you’re savvy enough to not get duped, but more and more people are falling victim to bank scams, identity theft, online fraud and similar crimes.
-Identity fraud hit an all-time high in 2017, according to a report from Javelin Strategy & Research: $16.8 billion was taken from 16.7 million victims last year.
-Arm yourself with information against scammers, so you can know what to avoid and how to protect yourself.
+Scammers change their tactics as people get wise to their ruses.
+For example, the IRS warned the public about scammers impersonating agents as far back as 2014, and IRS fraud calls were the No. 1 source of complaints on the BeenVerified Spam Call Complaint Monitor.
+Then Social Security scammers captured that lead in the first half of 2019.
+Arm yourself with information against scammers, so you know what to avoid and how to protect yourself.

 They might have your personal information, obtained via identity theft, so don’t assume they’re legitimate just because they know details like your address and Social Security number.

 Avoid providing personal information over the phone, especially if you aren’t the one who initiated the call.

 Learn how to find out if you really have debt in collections.